 Some people gain a little weight when they stop smoking.
 But it's okay, there are ways to manage weight gain.

-There are steps you can take to maintain a healthy weight and help you feel better about your body.
+There are steps you can take to maintain a healthy weight and feel better about your body.

 Your appetite may increase when you first stop smoking.
 The main reason people tend to gain weight after quitting is through eating more.
 Eating high-sugar foods such as soft drinks, lollies, biscuits, fast-food and cakes, are likely to increase weight gain.

 Weight gain tends to happen more in the first three months after stopping smoking, and then slows down after that.

 The good news is there are steps you can take to maintain a healthy weight and help you feel better about your body.